terencesaw86/TrollVNC/README.md

 - `-R max`: Rect cap before collapsing to a bounding box. `128–512` common; too high increases RFB overhead.
 - `-a`: Non-blocking swap.
 Can reduce stalls/contension; may introduce tearing.
 Try if you see occasional stalls; leave off for maximal visual stability.
 If a non-blocking swap cannot lock clients, TrollVNC falls back to copying only dirty rectangles to the front buffer to minimize tearing and bandwidth.

+Notes:

+- Scaling happens before dirty detection; tile size applies to the scaled frame.
+Effective tile size in source pixels ≈ t / scale.
+- With `-Q 0`, frames are never dropped.
+If the client or network is slow, input-to-display latency can grow.
+- On older devices, prefer lowering `-s` and increasing `-t` to reduce CPU and memory bandwidth.

 ### Preset Examples

 By default, dirty detection is **disabled** because it usually has a high CPU cost.
 You can enable it with `-P` to set a fullscreen fallback threshold.